loajeong/Kyobo-Review-Integrator/README.md

-🚀 Kyobo Review Integrator: A Palantir-Inspired Data Pipeline "Quantifying Translation Quality: An End-to-End Pipeline for 'The Technological Republic-Hard Power, Soft Belief, and the Future of the West ' Analysis"
-This project is a robust data engineering pipeline designed to collect and analyze customer feedback on the Korean translation of 「The Technological Republic」 by Alex Karp (CEO of Palantir).
+🚀 Kyobo Review Integrator: A Palantir-Inspired Data Pipeline "Quantifying Translation Quality: An End-to-End Pipeline for 'The Techno-Republic' Analysis" This project is a robust data engineering pipeline designed to collect and analyze customer feedback on the Korean translation of The Techno-Republic by Alex Karp (CEO of Palantir).
 Moving beyond simple web scraping, this project demonstrates advanced techniques in bypassing web security, verifying data integrity, and vertical system integration.

 📌 Key Features
 Hybrid Selenium-Request Engine: Bypasses Web Application Firewalls (WAF) by capturing session cookies via Selenium and transitioning to high-speed data collection.